 What Is Ginger Tea With Honey?

 As the name implies, this is a tea made with two primary ingredients – ginger root and some honey.
 Ginger is not only used as a spice in many dishes but it has been used for thousands of years as a traditional medicine.
-Traditionally this simple root has been used for the treatments of ailments such as treatment of numerous ailments, such as colds, nausea, arthritis, migraines, bloating and hypertension.
+Traditionally this simple root has been used for the treatments of ailments, such as colds, nausea, arthritis, migraines, bloating and hypertension.
 Some have even used it as an aphrodisiac (26, 12).

 Honey is the original sweetener.
 Who isn’t familiar with this thick and sweet golden liquid that’s produced by bees using the nectar of flowering plants.
 The use of honey by humans has been traced as far back as 8000 years ago during the Stone Age.
 Its uses have ranged from embalming the dead, the treatment of insomnia, skin disorders, eye ailments, imbalances of the lungs and anemia and even as a contraceptive and a laxative, among many other uses (29).